 A major study carried out by Dr Ailsa Welch at the University of East Anglia, analysed the dietary omega-3 intake of over 14,000 people in Norfolk.
 One interesting finding was that dark green leafy vegetables provided a significant portion of omega 3s, as does meat among meat eaters, but not nearly as much as oily fish.

 The more fish – especially oily fish – eaten, the higher the blood plasma levels of EPA and DHA, with supplement takers having very high levels.
 But what was interesting was that the difference in blood levels between non-fish eating vegetarians and fish-eaters was not nearly as great as expected.
 This was especially true in women.
 It may be that, if deprived of a direct source of EPA/ DHA, the body converts more from vegetable sources of ALA.
-One possible reason why women convert more effectively is that oestrogen may help.
+One possible reason why women convert more effectively is that Oestrogen is one of the main female sex hormones…. may help.
 This would make sense from an evolutionary point of view since it is in pregnancy that these essential fats are critical.

 “Until we know more about enriched sources of ALA – such as flax seeds, walnut, walnut oils, leafy, dark green vegetables – we should still be cautious as to whether you can really get enough without fish,” says Welch.